Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Model and assumptions

-\emph{\OSPlong (\OSP).} During this phase, we execute a policy which is able to take online decisions, such as starting the surgery of an emergency patient or reassigning the surgery of an elective patient to another block.
+\emph{\OSPlong (\OSP).} In this phase, the goal is to select a \emph{policy} which is able to take online decisions, such as starting the surgery of an emergency patient or reassigning the surgery of an elective patient to another block.
 Reassigned surgeries are called \emph{canceled} if their new block is $b'$ (which means that the surgery will take place in a later planning period), and \emph{rescheduled} otherwise; In the latter case, the online policy must also set a new tentative time.
-We refer to~Figure~\ref{fig:flowchart} for a schematic view summarizing the possible status of each patients after solving the \APP and the \OSP.
+We refer to~Figure~\ref{fig:flowchart} for a schematic view summarizing the possible status of each patient at the end of the online phase.
+The \OSP can in fact be modelled as a Markov Decision Process (MDP), as was done by~\citet{silva2020surgical} for a similar problem.
+While a formal, comprehensive definition of this MDP is beyond the scope of this article, we aim to provide a succinct overview of its key components in the next paragraph.
+Our approach for the \OSP is presented in Section~\ref{sec:onlinephase}.